Ilovejam/Ilovejam/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on functional programming.
+- 🔭 I’m currently working on full stack web development and AI engineering.
-- 🌱 I’m currently learning Natural Language Processing.
 - 👯 I’m looking to collaborate on new exciting projects.
 - 💬 Ask me about if I join your team to make it up!
 - 📫 How to reach me: omelihtolunay@gmail.com or https://ilovejam.github.io/